 On September 30, 2004, the EITF reached a consensus on EITF Issue No. 04-8, "The Effect of Contingently Convertible Debt on Diluted Earnings Per Share" ("EITF 04-8").
 Effective December 15, 2004, contingently convertible debt instruments are subject to the if-converted method under FAS No. 128, "Earnings Per Share," regardless of the contingent features included in the instrument assuming the shares are not anti-dilutive.
-Under the provisions of EITF 04-8, the as-if convertible 7,300 shares and interest expense related to the 3.5% Senior Convertible Debentures due 2024 that were issued in July 2004 would have been excluded from diluted earnings per share calculation for the three months ended March 31, 2005, as the effects were anti-dilutive.
+Under the provisions of EITF 04-8, the as-if convertible 7,300 shares and interest expense related to the 3.5% Senior Convertible Debentures due 2024 that were issued in July 2004 were excluded from diluted earnings per share calculation for the three and six months ended June 30, 2005, as the effects were anti-dilutive.